ajkourabi/RGB-Mixer-ASIC/README.md

-# Goal
+# Project Introduction

-My goal was to design a chip from scratch.
-To achieve that, I had to learn about the process from the start, beginning with learning Verilog.
-After some sample projects, I designed an **RGB Mixer** in Verilog.
-Using OpenLane, I turned that into a chip.

-I also completed several other smaller projects to get to creating this larger more involved project.
+I wanted to design a chip from scratch.
+I had no prior knowledge in the topic, so I started from scratch.
+Beginning with Verilog, I learned my way through HDL, RTL, computer architectures, and the entire chip design process.
+I started with some sample projects (e.g. implementing a Systolic Array) in Verilog and worked my way up to a robust project that I was happy with.

 ## Final Product

-The final product is an **RGB LED Mixer ASIC**.
+The final project is an **RGB LED Mixer ASIC**.
 I described the base functionality in Verilog, and using OpenLane's RTL to ASIC workflow, took the design through the chip desing process.
 The mixer is made of three parts:

 1. PWM Driver, built from scratch
 2. Digital Rotary Encoder, built from scratch
 3. LED-Driver that combines these modules to power 3 LEDs.

+I wrote the testbenches for each of these modules, and after verification, turned it into an ASIC!

-> The flow of taking the Verilog code into an ASIC is completely outlined and annotated in a Jupyer Notebook I made.
+> The chip design flow is showcased and annotated in a Jupyer Notebook I made.
 I describe and go through each step.
 You can find it [here](ooo).

 The final chip looks like this!